leanprover-community/mathlib3/docs/contribute/doc.md

 The other sections, with second level headers are (in this order):
 * *Main definitions* (optional, can be covered in the summary)
 * *Main statements* (optional, can be covered in the summary)
-* *Notations* (ommited only if no notation is introduced in this file)
+* *Notations* (omitted only if no notation is introduced in this file)
 * *Implementation notes* (description of important design decisions or interface features)
 * *References* (references to textbooks or papers, or Wikipedia pages)

-After references, we write "Tags:" followed by a list of keywords that could be useful when doing text search in mathlib to find where something is covered.
+* *Tags* (a list of keywords that could be useful when doing text search in mathlib to find where something is covered)

+References should refer to bibtex entries in [the mathlib citations file](../references.bib).

 The following code block is an example of a file header.